Smoking Fish – How to prepare and cook fish by the hot smoking method

-Place the two metal dishes filled with mentholated spirit on the ground.
+Place the two metal dishes filled with methylated spirits spirit on the ground.
 Light the spirits and place the smoker over them.

-Resist lifting the lid until the mentholated spirits has all burnt off.
+Resist lifting the lid until the methylated spirits spirits has all burnt off.
 This should take about fifteen minutes.

 A smoke/cooker is very portable and great taken on your trip to the lake.
 Fresh fish cooked on the spot.
 You just can’t beat it for taste!

 Try mullet, kahawai, rig, and cod, as well as trout and salmon.
-It is well worth the effort!
+Smoking fish is well worth the effort and easy to do!